harryxu/dserver/data/puppet/modules/apache/README.md

 #####`ssl_key`

 Specifies the SSL key.
-Defaults are based on your operating system: '/etc/pki/tls/private/localhost.key' for RedHat, '/etc/ssl/private/ssl-cert-snakeoil.key' for Debian, and '/usr/local/etc/apache22/server.key' for FreeBSD.
+Defaults are based on your operating system: '/etc/pki/tls/private/localhost.key' for RedHat, '/etc/ssl/private/ssl-cert-snakeoil.key' for Debian, '/usr/local/etc/apache22/server.key' for FreeBSD, and '/etc/ssl/apache2/server.key' on Gentoo.
 (This default works out of the box but must be updated in the base `apache` class with your specific certificate information before being used in production.)

 #####`ssl_verify_client`